ibexa/documentation-developer/docs/snippets/update/merge_composer.md

 and test the dependencies by running `composer update --dry-run` (it outputs what it would do to the dependencies, without applying the changes).

-Once finished, run `git add composer.json` and commit.
+When finished, run `git add composer.json` and commit.

 ### C. Fix other conflicts